github/docs/content/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/codeql-code-scanning-for-compiled-languages.md

 | Operating system | Windows, macOS, and Linux |
 | Build system | .NET and MSbuild, as well as build scripts |

+### C# compiler flags injected by {% data variables.product.prodname_codeql %}

+>[!NOTE] The following compiler flags only apply if you're using build mode `manual`.

+The {% data variables.product.prodname_codeql %} tracer enables the extraction of all compiled languages by intercepting build processes and forwarding information to the relevant {% data variables.product.prodname_codeql %} language extractors.
+The tracer injects certain flags into the C# compiler invocation to ensure every component is built and included in the {% data variables.product.prodname_codeql %} database, which may cause your C# code to build in a different way to what you expect during {% data variables.product.prodname_codeql %} analysis.

+#### `/p:MvcBuildViews=true`

+When this option is set to `true`, the views in ASP.NET model-view-controller (MVC) projects are precompiled as part of the build process, which can help to catch errors and improve performance.
+The tracer injects this flag to make sure {% data variables.product.prodname_codeql %} finds and highlights security issues that may involve dataflow through the code generated from these views.
+For more information, see "[Adding a View to an MVC Application](https://learn.microsoft.com/en-us/aspnet/mvc/overview/getting-started/introduction/adding-a-view)" in Microsoft Learn.

+#### `/p:UseSharedCompilation=false`

+Setting this option to `false` disables the use of the shared compilation feature, which may result in slower build times.
+When `/p:UseSharedCompilation=false` is **not** specified, `msbuild` starts a compiler server process, and all the compilation will be done by that single process.
+However, the {% data variables.product.prodname_codeql %} tracer depends on inspecting the arguments of newly created processes.

+#### `/p:EmitCompilerGeneratedFiles=true`

+Setting this option to `true` will emit compiler-generated files during the build process.
+This option causes the compiler to generate additional source files that are used to support features such as improved regular expression support, serialization, and web application view generation.
+These generated artifacts are typically not written to disk by the compiler, but setting the option to `true` forces writing the files to disk, and so the extractor can process the files.

+For some legacy projects, and projects that use `.sqlproj` files, you may see that the injected `/p:EmitCompilerGeneratedFiles=true` property causes unexpected issues with `msbuild`.
+For information about troubleshooting this, see "[AUTOTITLE](/code-security/code-scanning/troubleshooting-code-scanning/c-sharp-compiler-unexpectedly-failing)."

 ### Windows autodetection

 The `autobuild` process attempts to autodetect a suitable build method for C# using the following approach: